 He added with a smile: "I'm a good shoe salesman, too.
 I know all the shoes.
 You have any shoe questions?"

 It's been a long four years since London 2012, the last time Phelps was squarely in the public eye—and, in his own estimation, underperformed at the Games because of a lack of motivation.
-(Most gallingly, he was out-touched at the wall in the 200-meter butterfly final, losing by 5/100ths of a second.
-Phelps is normally the guy who out-touches his rivals, and that loss clearly still bothers him—he mentioned it several times on Tuesday—even though he did win six medals, including four golds, in London.)
+Most gallingly, he was out-touched at the wall in the final of the 200-meter butterfly, one of his longtime signature events, losing by 5/100ths of a second.
+Phelps is normally the guy who out-touches his rivals, and that loss clearly still bothers him—he mentioned it several times Tuesday—even though he did win six medals, including four golds, in London.

 The new Droga commercial certainly reintroduces Phelps to the public in style.
 But the backstory is different this time.
 Phelps, who will soon be married and is expecting his first child in May, says he has never been so happy in his life, or so committed to swimming—and it is showing in his performances.
 (Astonishingly, Phelps claims he's never really given 100 percent in the pool, not even in Beijing in 2008, when he won those eight gold medals, a record for a single Games.
 That performance, he says, was more about having banked strength through years of preparation than a 100 percent effort on the day.
-This, by the way, is Phelps' arrogant side, which his detractors loathe—this weird pride he has sometimes taken in being the best while not having to try that hard.)
+This, by the way, is the depth of Phelps' confidence—this weird pride he has sometimes taken in being the best while not having to try that hard.)